대수다양체

 Spectral Sequence

 One of the most powerful applications of sheaf cohomology is the computation of cohomology via spectral sequences.
-In this section we conclude this post with concrete computations.
+We will conclude this post with concrete computations in this section.
 The propositions we introduce now hold in a general topological setting, but since we mainly have in mind applications to varieties and quasi-coherent sheaves, we have placed them in this category.

 - Each column \(I^{p,\bullet}\) is an injective resolution of \(K^p\).